anders-s-olsen/PCMM/README.md

     - `dc` = Diametrical clustering (for real or complex-valued input data)
     - `gc` = Grassmann clustering
     - `wgc` = Weighted Grassmann clustering
-    - `euclidean` = least-squares clustering, where data is sign-flipped prior to clustering.
+    - `ls` = least-squares clustering, where data is sign-flipped prior to clustering.
 - Probabilistic mixture models may also be implemented using previously estimated parameters `params` of the same model.
 For ACG, MACG, Normal, and SingularWishart, this may be a lower-rank counterpart, e.g., `params['M'].shape = [pxr1]` and `options['rank']=r2`
 - Hidden Markov models may also be initialized from the corresponding mixture model estimate.
 If so, the transition matrix will be initialized from a computed posterior probability matrix.